Explore Russian Trains

 The Achilles’ heel of Russian Railways is its train stations.
 Quite a few were built during Imperial times and hardly improved since, and many more were constructed by the Soviets, the latter of whom did not place passenger comfort at the top of its priorities.
 Despite this, there are great stations, of course, but what is important to remember is that Moscow and Saint Petersburg have more than one station and you should make sure you know which station you are departing from or arriving to.
 For this, you can always rely on our help.

 The first image that comes to mind when most people think of Russia and rails is the Trans-Siberian railway.
 The longest regularly operating rail route in the world, connecting Europe with the Orient, is really something - it takes seven days to reach Vladivostok or Beijing from Moscow by train.
 But, there are other interesting routes out there.
 For example, the new routes from Moscow to Nice and Paris takes you across all of Central Europe.
-The old route from St. Petersburg to Yalta that brought the tsars to their summer estates is still in use by Crimea-bound travelers today.
+The old route from Moscow to Yalta, Simferopol and Sevostopol that brought the tsars to their summer estates is still in use by Crimea-bound travelers today.

 If you are planning to travel by train in Russia, book Russian train tickets online.